AhmedMagdyNoser/node-vendora/README.md

 It makes the `uploads` folder publicly accessible.
 Any file inside it can now be accessed via a direct URL.

 For example, let's say you saved an image at `uploads/brands/123.jpeg`, you can access it from the browser at: `http://localhost:3000/brands/123.jpeg`

+## Uploading Multiple Files

+To upload multiple files, you have two options:

+- Use `.array(fieldName, maxCount)` if you're uploading multiple files under a single field as mentioned earlier.
+- Or use `.fields(fields)` to handle a combination of single and multiple file fields in the same request.

+See this in action in `middlewares/uploadImageMiddleware.js`.